paulgasbarra/react-technical-pokemon/todo/todo/README.md

 We've got the Read and the Delete done.
 But we need help with the Create and Update.

+- [ ] Add a create todo form
   - [ ] We'd like you to add an input field that will allow us to create an all new todo.
 It should be an object that looks like this...

 ```javascript
    {